Updated April 2026

 Disclose Everything

 Tell your insurer the property is a holiday home, how often it is occupied, whether you rent it out, and any unusual features.
-Non-disclosure is the most common reason claims are declined.
+Non-disclosure is one of the most common reasons insurance claims are declined.

 3